OpenDroneMap/docs/source/arguments.rst

 :ref:`sm-cluster<sm-cluster>` <string>
   URL to a ClusterODM instance for distributing a split-merge workflow on multiple nodes in parallel.
 Default: ``None``

+:ref:`sm-no-align<sm-no-align>`
+  Skip alignment of submodels in split-merge.
+Useful if GPS is good enough on very large datasets.
+Default: ``False``

 :ref:`smrf-scalar<smrf-scalar>` <positive float>
   Simple Morphological Filter elevation scalar parameter.
 Default: ``1.25``